maurosorrentino/serverless-MVP-app/readme.md

-# AWS Lambda + API Gateway Project

-This project demonstrates a secure serverless application made by AWS Lambda function exposed via API Gateway, with CI/CD integration using GitHub Actions.

-## 1. Monitoring Health and Performance

-**Key Metrics:**

-- **Lambda:** invocation count, execution duration, error count, throttles, concurrent executions
-- **API Gateway (HTTP API):** 4XX/5XX error rates, latency, request count

-> **Note:** HTTP API is chosen for cost efficiency (around 70% cheaper).
-For advanced security (WAF, API keys, throttling) or features like caching/traces, use REST API.

-**Logging:**
-All logs are centralized in CloudWatch.
-Lambda and API Gateway write structured logs for easy parsing and debugging.

-## 2. Dashboarding and Alerting (TODO)

-**Metrics Visualization:**
-- Amazon Managed Grafana (or self-hosted based on team size and company goals)

-**Logs Analysis:**
-- OpenSearch (can be serverless)

-**Alerting:**
-- CloudWatch metric filter → CloudWatch alarm → SNS → chatbot → Slack/Teams
-- Grafana alerts

-**Noise Reduction:**
-- Alerts are time-averaged to reduce false positives.

-## 3. Security

-> This project used a personal AWS root account.
-In production, use service-specific roles.

-### API Gateway
-- HTTP API restricts access via IAM policies.
-- Requests encrypted using HTTPS.
-- Optional Cognito integration for authentication.

-### Lambda
-- Only lists S3 bucket contents.
-- IAM role has least privilege: `s3:ListBucket` only.
-- Logs written to dedicated CloudWatch Log Group (optionally KMS encrypted).
-- Lambda uses HTTPS by default.

-### S3 and KMS
-- Objects encrypted with KMS keys.
-- Access granted to:
-  - Lambda (list objects)
-  - GitHub Actions role (deployment)
-  - Root (replace with specific roles in production)
-- S3 IAM Policy is for preventing access from other teams, KMS in case somebody has permissions to remove the policy.

-## 4. CI/CD Integration

-**GitHub Actions Workflow:**
-- **PR Workflow:** Runs Python tests.
-Protected branches prevent merging on test failure.
-- **Build Workflow:** Runs tests, packages Lambda functions/layers, uploads to S3 with versioned tags, runs Terraform for infra chang

-## 5. Additional Hardening

-- **GuardDuty:** Threat detection
-- **AWS Advanced Shield:** Optional for DDoS protection
-- **CI/CD Linting:** Ensures code quality and security checks
-- **API Gateway REST Options:** Can be put in a VPC and made private using VPC endpoints
-- **S3 Versioning:** Optional for Lambda code backup (can retrieve older versions if deleted)

-## 6. How to Use / Test

-1. Deploy resources in `terraform-bootstrap` for GitHub Actions permissions.
-2. Push code to GitHub to trigger pipeline for further deployments.
-3. In `terraform-infrastructure`, use `test.py` to call the API:
-   - Add your role to the API policy for a `200` response.

-> GitHub Actions was chosen for its features and wide familiarity among DevOps teams.
+## 📌 Notes
+- HTTP API Gateway chosen for cost efficiency (~70% cheaper than REST).
+- This project highlights real deployment pipelines and serverless architecture, while demonstrating awareness of monitoring, alerting, and advanced security best practices for production environments.
+- Some IAM policies reference the root account because this project uses a personal AWS account.
+In production, replace these with dedicated roles or remove root access entirely to follow the principle of least privilege.

+# Serverless AWS Project: Lambda + API Gateway

+This project demonstrates a secure, serverless application built on **AWS Lambda**, exposed via **API Gateway**, with **CI/CD pipelines** and infrastructure managed via **Terraform**.
+It’s a hands-on showcase of modern serverless architecture and deployment automation, including considerations for security, monitoring, and scalability.

+## ✅ Implemented Features

+### AWS Lambda & API Gateway
+- Lambda function exposed via **HTTP API Gateway**.
+- Supports:
+  - **Lambda from Docker Image** (built and pushed to **ECR** via CI/CD pipeline).
+  - **Lambda from S3** (packaged zip uploaded via CI/CD pipeline, follow instructions in the comment to enable this as ECR code needs to be commented and s3 code needs to be uncommented).
+- Basic API security:
+  - HTTPS requests
+  - IAM policy-based access control
+- Functionality: Lists contents of an S3 bucket (demonstrates least-privilege IAM role).

+### Infrastructure as Code
+- **Terraform modules** for Lambda, API Gateway, ECR, S3, and KMS.
+- Automated deployment pipelines via Terraform.
+- Resource versioning and secure IAM permissions.

+### CI/CD Pipelines (GitHub Actions)
+- **PR Workflow:** Runs Python unit tests to validate code before merge.
+- **Build & Deploy Workflow:**
+  - Packages Lambda (Docker image or zip)
+  - Uploads to S3 or ECR
+  - Applies Terraform changes automatically
+- **Checks:** Basic tests.

+### Security & Permissions
+- **KMS encryption** for sensitive S3 objects or in case somebody that shouldn't have access has permissions to delete s3 policy.
+- **IAM least-privilege** roles for Lambda and CI/CD deployment.
+- S3 bucket access restricted to (policy is present to prevent other teams accessing the bucket):
+  - Lambda functions
+  - GitHub Actions deployment role
+- Lambda logs centralized in CloudWatch (structured logs).
+- HTTPS enforced by default for Lambda and API Gateway.

+### Monitoring
+- Centralized logging and structured parsing in CloudWatch

+## 💡 Considerations / Best Practices (Not Yet Implemented)

+These features show awareness of production-grade architecture:

+- **Monitoring & Metrics:**
+  - Lambda: invocation count, duration, throttles, concurrent executions
+  - API Gateway: 4XX/5XX error rates, latency, request count

+- **Dashboarding & Alerting:**
+  - Metrics visualization: Amazon Managed Grafana, Grafana Cloud or self hosted depending on team size and company goals
+  - Logs analysis: OpenSearch (can be serverless)
+  - Alerts: CloudWatch metric filters → CloudWatch alarms → SNS → Chatbot → Slack/Teams
+  - Noise reduction: Time-averaged alerts to reduce false positives

+- **Advanced Security / Hardening:**
+  - GuardDuty for threat detection
+  - AWS Advanced Shield for DDoS protection
+  - API Gateway REST Options: Can be placed in a VPC and made private via VPC endpoints, WAF, API keys, throttling, caching, traces.
+  - S3 versioning for Lambda code backups

+## ⚡ How to Use / Test

+1. Deploy **bootstrap Terraform stack** for GitHub Actions permissions, ECR / S3.
+2. Push code to GitHub:
+   - Triggers pipelines for Lambda deployment.
+3. Use `terraform-infrastructure/test.py` to call API Gateway:
+   - Ensure your IAM role is added to the API Gateway policy to receive a `200 OK` response.
+   - Ensure you put the URL of the API gateway

+## 🛠 Technology Stack
+- **AWS Services:** Lambda, API Gateway (HTTP), ECR, S3, KMS, IAM
+- **CI/CD:** GitHub Actions
+- **IaC:** Terraform
+- **Programming Language:** Python